 Measles, a highly contagious disease caused by a virus, is transmitted primarily through the air or direct contact.
 Beginning with a high fever and inflamed eyes, measles can result in serious complications, including blindness and swelling of the brain.
 The measles vaccine has resulted in a 73% drop in measles deaths globally since 2000.
-Despite this progress, in 2018, there were more than 140,000 measles deaths, or about 384 children every day.
+Despite this progress, in 2019, there were more than 850,000 measles deaths globally, the highest number since 1996.